shanecelis/dbg_if/README.md

 ### Can We Do Better?

 Yes!
-Let's take note of the value at the call site---with a static atomic value---and instead of spamming the terminal with the same information, let's only emit information when it has changed.
+Let's take note of the value at the call site---with a static atomic variable---and instead of spamming the terminal with the same information, let's only emit information when it has changed with [`dbg_if_ne!`].

 ```rust
 use not_again::dbg_if_ne;